S0fN/S0fN/README.md

 # Hello!
 I am Sofi 👋

 I am a CSE student at Pusan National University.
-I am interested in data and how to leverage it using ML and Deep Learning!
+I am interested in software engineering and how to leverage data using ML and Deep Learning!

-- 📌 Working with Python, PyTorch, Pandas, and NumPy
+- 📌 Working with JavaScript, Python, PyTorch, Pandas, and NumPy
-- ❗ Exploring LLMs, NLP, ANN, and their integration into software and science
+- ❗ Exploring LLMs, AI Agents and their integration into software
 - ❗ Excited about tech events, meetups, and challenges
 - 💬 Curious?
 Just [ask](https://github.com/S0fN/S0fN/issues/)!